enhoshen/technical-difficulties/editor/vim-nvim/tips.md

 ## Check startup error messages

-With lazyvim installed, those startup messages seems to be handled by Snack.notifier, so do `:lua Snacks.notifier.show_chistory()` [ref](https://github.com/LazyVim/LazyVim/discussions/1963#discussioncomment-11274166)
+With lazyvim installed, those startup messages seems to be handled by `Snacks.notifier`, so do `:lua Snacks.notifier.show_history()`, or with keybind `<Leader>n` to open a notification window, setup by `Snacks.picker` by default [ref](https://github.com/LazyVim/LazyVim/discussions/1963#discussioncomment-11274166)

 ## cmdline-special and expand